|Major Groups > Oddballs & Misfits / Mycotrophs > Hypomyces > Hypomyces luteovirens|

 by Michael Kuo, 6 September 2023

-This species of Hypomyces is a parasite on various species of Russula.
-It is easily recognized by its yellow-green color.
-It seems less avid about its parasitism than some species of Hypomyces, and tends to cover only the upper stem and gills of the host mushroom, leaving it fairly recognizable.
+This species of Hypomyces is a parasite on various species of Russula—especially the purple and red species.
+The fungus is easily recognized by its bright yellow-green color and its habitat, and it seems a little less dedicated to its parasitism than some species of Hypomyces, usually covering only the upper stem and gills of the host mushroom, leaving it fairly recognizable.

 Cite this page as:

 Kuo, M. (2023, September).
 Hypomyces luteovirens.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/hypomyces_luteovirens.html